 Instructions

 - Slice the cabbage very finely and place it into a large bowl.
-Add the orange juice, olive oil, mustard, maple syrup, salt, and pepper.1/2 small red cabbage, Juice of an orange, 2 tablespoons olive oil, 1/2 teaspoon dijon mustard, 1/2 teaspoon maple syrup or honey, 1/2 teaspoon sea salt, 1/4 teaspoon pepper
+Add the orange juice, olive oil, mustard, maple syrup, salt, and pepper.1/2 small red cabbage, Juice of an orange, 2 tablespoons olive oil, 1/2 teaspoon dijon mustard, 1/2 teaspoon maple syrup, 1/2 teaspoon sea salt, 1/4 teaspoon black pepper

 - Use your hands to mix very thoroughly, massaging for about a minute.